hayleygayfer/COMP1531-Project/assumptions.md

 * The Flockr owner has the right to remove any owner
     * If the Flockr owner removes the last owner of a channel, then they automatically become a channel owner
 * A negative start value in `channel_messages` defualts to 0
+* `channel_messages` updates the current user's reacted messages, so that the like button is filled in on the frontend

 ## CHANNELS.PY